Architeuthis-Flux/JumperlessV5/index.md

 ---
 ## Improving on the Original

 V5 is a significant redesign of the original [Jumperless](https://github.com/Architeuthis-Flux/Jumperless).
 Having a few hundred people out there using Jumperlesses, sharing ideas, and [writing their](https://github.com/nilclass/jlctl) [own apps](https://github.com/nilclass/jumperlab) gave us a long enough list of things to improve and upgrade.
-Now that the fundamentals are battle-tested, Jumperless V5 can add some even crazier new stuff like an ungodly number (451) of LEDs, a built-in rotary encoder/switch, daisy chain headers, individually programmable power rails, and an isolated, always-on probing system.
+Now that the fundamentals are battle-tested, Jumperless V5 can add some even crazier new stuff like an ungodly number (451) of LEDs, a beefier bipolar power supply, a built-in rotary encoder/switch, daisy chain headers, individually programmable power rails, and an isolated, always-on probing system.

 This isn't just bolting on a bunch of new features you'll never use.
 The Prime Directive of V5 is to make getting a circuit from your brain into hardware completely frictionless, and once it's there, make understanding what's going on as simple as looking at it.
 The additions may seem minor, but they fundamentally change how using a Jumperless *feels*.
 It's intuitive enough that it quickly just becomes "part of your brain" in the same way your computer does.
 And it's easy to forget this isn't how prototyping stuff on a breadboard has always been.